david-istvan/cas-grad-faq/README.md

 (The contents of the Handbook are binding regulations.)

-**TODO: Regarding the Q&A below, it is unclear which of these answers are relevant to which of the degrees (SE/CS, masters/PhD)**

 ## Supervisory meetings (Master's (Thesis))

 ##### Q: What is a supervisory meeting?